 A normal cash bet returns your stake plus your profit.
 Bet $100 of your own money at +200 (decimal 3.00) and a win pays $300 back: your $100 stake plus $200 in winnings.

 That's why a free bet dumped on a -200 favorite is the worst thing you can do with it.
 If the favorite loses, you get zero.
 If it wins, you collect a tiny sliver of profit and the book has paid out the least it possibly could.
-The face value only turns into real money once you play the credit smartly, which brings us to what it's genuinely worth.
+The face value only turns into real money once you play the credit smartly, which brings us to what it's actually worth.

 How much you keep is your conversion rate, and the biggest lever on it is the odds you place the free bet at.
 Because a stake-not-returned bet only ever earns profit, longer odds pay more profit per dollar and therefore convert at a higher rate.
 Roughly how it scales (illustrative, before you line-shop the hedge):